 When I started to think about it, I realised there's this idea that simply by visiting lots of places, you can become a better person without any other work, and that we reward people who are able to (and do) travel with praise, encouragement or envious awe simply for the fact that they're visiting places we've never been.

-Naturally, there might be situations we come across through travel that lead to self improvement that may not have happened had we stayed in one place.
-Or that giving ourselves the time to travel means that we’re also giving ourselves the attention that allows for such changes that we may neglect otherwise if we were at home, working a 9 to 5 job every day.
+Naturally, there might be situations we come across through travel that lead to self improvement that may not have happened had we only stayed in south france holiday villas and never left the comfort of room service.
+Or that giving ourselves the time to travel means that we're also giving ourselves the attention that allows for such changes that we may neglect otherwise if we were at home, working a 9 to 5 job every day.

 Nonetheless, this does not make travel in itself virtuous or the direct cause for any deep and meaningful change in our mental states.
 That requires work, and unfortunately, that kind of work is not something we often praise or encourage people for, at least not in the same way that work on physical appearance may be seen, for example.